peter-thibodeau/ufo/ufo-report.md

 |duration (hours/min)|duration_hour_min|
 |date posted|date_posted|

-Other tasks required for cleaning the data are:
 - Remove leading and trailing spaces.
 - Change strings to upper case to simplify SQL queries.
 - Remove duplicate records.
 - Remove punctuation marks in city.

+## Filtering
+- City records with strings that contain location unspecified, unspecified location, unspecified, not specified, deleted, unknown, above, a field, hoax, airplane, and plane and will be removed.
+- City records that hold only the name of a state will be removed.
+- Records where city and country are null don't hold enough information to determine a location and will be removed.
 - Remove records where shape is null because shape is need for describing the UFO

-Locations
-- Remove records where city and country are null AND latitude and longitude equal zero because there is not enough information to determine a location.
-- Remove city records with strings that contain location unspecified, unspecified location, unspecified, not specified, deleted, unknown, above, a field, hoax, airplane, and plane.
+- Vales of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.

+## New Variables
 - Add country code where missing if country name is in city string.

-## Filtering
-**Age**
-The age for earning an annual salary can be assumed to apply only to adults, so remove records

-## New Variables
-Records with a currency other than U.S. dollars must be converted to U.S. dollars for a